25 Things to Know Before Moving to San Diego [2025]

 San Diego is dense, and it is possible to enjoy a walkable, urban lifestyle.
 However, most people have cars to get around.
 You'll need a set of wheels or a healthy Uber and Lyft budget if you're going to live in neighborhoods and suburban settings outside of public transportation's reach.

 Transportation will take up more of your budget than in other cities.
-Expect to spend about $4,900 on transportation as a single adult.
-Families of two working adults and a single child need at least $11,186.
+Expect to spend about $10,720 on transportation as a single adult.
+Families with two working adults and two children need $17,982 on average.

 Coronado Beach offers gorgeous views, upscale condos, and walkability to local businesses and dining establishments.
-Snowbirds are common in the area, as many retirees head West to enjoy the nice seasonal weather come wintertime.
-You'll feel like you're living in a resort and will likely pay the price for it.
+Snowbirds are common in the area, as many retirees head west to enjoy the nice seasonal weather come wintertime.
+You'll feel like you're living in a resort (and will likely pay a pretty penny for it).

 La Jolla Shores is a more suburban area, but you'll still find lots of bars, coffee shops, parks, restaurants, and of course, the beach.
-The site is a popular launch point for stand-up paddleboarding, snorkelers, and scuba divers.
+The site is a popular launch point for stand-up paddleboarding, snorkeling, and scuba diving.
 You'll also find a beachfront park for the kids and plenty of opportunities for ocean kayaking.

-Windansea Beach is adjacent to its namesake neighborhood and famous for its rocky landscape and powerful waves.
+Windansea Beach is adjacent to its namesake neighborhood and is famous for its rocky landscape and powerful swells.
 It's a prime spot for photographers and surfers looking for the perfect waves.

 Balboa Park Botanical building and pond San Diego, California USA